Clocolan: Location

 Clocolan is situated along the R26 about 34 km from Ficksburg to the northeast and just under 70 km from Maseru to the south over the Lesotho border.
 The name is derived from the Hlohlolwane mountain which stands 1 820 km above sea level.
-Hlohlolwane means “stand-up-and-fight” which refers to an altercation between the Koena tribe and Baphuthini over a maize harvest.
+Hlohlolwane means “stand-up-and-fight” which refers to an altercation between the Koena tribe and Baphuthing over a maize harvest.
 The town was established in 1906 on the farms of Reinzi and Herold.
 The town grew out of the need for schools, churches and business services for the surrounding farming community.
 It obtained municipal status on 18 July 1910.
 The eastern Free State cherry industry originated in the Clocolan district where the first trees were planted by Henry Pickstone in 1904 on the farm Platkop.
 Besides cherry orchards, farming in the area predominantly consists of asparagus, wheat, maize, potatoes and cattle.
 Clocolan has one industrial area, situated in the eastern side of the town close to the railway line.